 New York State law includes landlord responsibilities in NYC for maintenance and safety.
 Many of these responsibilities are outlined in the Housing Maintenance Code (HMC) and Multiple Dwelling Law (MDL) of New York State, which the Department of Housing Preservation and Development (HPD) enforces.
 Here is a simple breakdown of what you should know.

-If there are roaches, mice, or bedbugs bugging you in your apartment, your landlord is responsible for getting rid of them.
+If there are roaches, mice, or bedbugs in your apartment, your landlord is responsible for getting rid of them.
 The HPD recommends working with pest control services that practice integrated pest management (IPM).
 General prevention measures include building repairs to seal holes and leaks, extermination services, and proper garbage storage.

 One of the tenants rights in NYC includes the right to a safe, mold-free home.
 Local Law 55 of 2018 requires that owners of buildings with three or more apartments keep their tenants' apartments free of mold and fix any leaks promptly to avoid mold growth and proliferation.

 Heat and Hot water

 According to New York City HPD, hot water must be provided throughout the year at a constant minimum temperature of 120 degrees Fahrenheit.

 Heating must be provided between October 1st and May 31st, i.e., "heat season," under the following conditions: